 Getting to St Peter's can have its moments, especially if you are coming from the mainland.
 It is not unknown for people to be late for a service because they've had to wait for cows to cross the road to be milked.

-The church is partially surrounded by a ditch, and has a beautiful graveyard.
+The church is partially surrounded by a ditch, and has a war memorial and a beautiful graveyard.
 Among those buried there is Princess Yourievsky (1878 - 1959), a natural daughter of Tsar Alexander II of Russia who was legitimised by her parents' marriage and who spent the last 27 years of her life on Hayling Island, dying in relative poverty.
 The gravestone gives her birth year as 1880, which was the year she was legitimised.
 Here is a link to a YouTube video on her and the recent restoration of her grave: https://www.youtube.com/watch?v=DLM0HoFNxaY.
 A Panikhida, or tradition Orthodox memorial service, was held for her at St Peter's on Sunday 2 October 2016.

 The font, like the church, dates back to the 12th century.
 Near it is an oak chest which is also probably 12th-century.
 There are two carvings of heraldic beasts on the chevron in the nave, of a yale and a griffin: these are thought to be 17th-century.

 There are some interesting features on the exterior of the church.
 On the south wall and south-east buttresses are sundials, used in former times as "mass clocks" to determine the timing of services - one of these is on a blocked-up priest's door to the chancel.
 On the south-east buttress there is also a carving in the form of a pentagram, often associated with witchcraft, but also in medieval times a symbol of the five wounds Jesus suffered on the Cross.

 For more information about the history of the church, please see History.